PabloBotin/IndependentStudy/mkdocs/docs/sections/solutions.md

 # Solutions

 ### Lid-Driven Cavity
-We begin with this case because it is the one presented in [Lorena Barba’s educational CFD series](https://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/) and widely recognized as a pedagogical introduction to solving the incompressible Navier-Stokes equations.
+We begin with this case because it is the one presented in [Lorena Barba’s educational CFD series](https://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/) and **widely recognized** as a pedagogical introduction to solving the incompressible Navier-Stokes equations.

 The lid-driven cavity is a classical benchmark problem in computational fluid dynamics, it oftenly used to test the accuracy and stability of numerical solvers for incompressible flows, given its simplicity.
-The domain consists of a square cavity with stationary walls and a top lid moving at constant horizontal velocity.
+The domain consists of a **square cavity with stationary walls and a top lid moving at constant horizontal velocity**.
 This setup creates a primary circulating vortex in the center of the cavity, making it an excellent case for evaluating velocity-pressure coupling, vorticity transport, and boundary layer resolution.

 <div style="display: flex; justify-content: center;">
   <table>